2021 Maricopa County presidential ballot audit: August 2021

 Arizona Attorney General Mark Brnovich stated that the Maricopa County Board of Supervisors violated state law by not complying with election audit subpoena.
 The Maricopa Board of Supervisors, in response, said that there was no violation, since the Senate lacked the power of enforcement when not in legislative session.

 Concurrently, on August 3, a county judge enforced a previous ruling from July wherein he rejected the argument from Senate Republicans that they were immune from suits to release their audit records, ordering the records released immediately; the order was expected to be appealed to a higher court.
 On August 25, Maricopa County Superior Court Judge John Hannah ordered Cyber Ninjas to preserve all records of their audit for later public release.

 September 2021

 On September 23, 2021, Maricopa County claimed that the report from the audit would show that Biden had indeed won the county.
 The New York Times has reported that draft versions of the report it had seen showed Biden to have won slightly more votes and Trump to have won slightly fewer than the official count had.

+October 2021

+On October 12, 2021, independent auditors reported that the audit had missed 15% of the paper ballots.

+This finding was based on detailed information provided to the Senate.

+The ballot counts were based on machines which counted the stacks of paper ballots.